 The Honors Program is open to senior Psychology majors with a GPA of at least 3.0, both overall and in psychology, who have secured a faculty advisor to supervise their work.

 Are There Additional Requirements?

 Prior or concurrent completion of PSY 450 Advanced Research Methods is a requirement for participation.

 Prior research experience (PSY 498) is strongly recommended.

 How to Apply?

 To participate in the program, students must seek out and secure a Department of Psychology faculty member (Professor, Associate Professor, Assistant Professor, or Adjunct) willing to supervise their project.
 See the description and application form for information about the program and suggestions for searching for an advisor.
 Once they have secured an advisor, students must complete the application prior to the start of the Fall semester of their senior year; it is best to complete the application process during the latter half of the junior year, during late Spring or early Summer.
-Students may contact Dr. Wendy Quinton (firstname.lastname@example.org, 645-0230, Park 348), Director of the Psychology Honors Program, with any questions about the program.
+Students should contact Dr. Wendy Quinton (firstname.lastname@example.org, 716-645-0230, Park 348), Director of the Psychology Honors Program, with any questions about the program.

 Check faculty interests and contact information to determine who to approach as a potential faculty advisor.

 The Honors Program has a small enrollment of about 7-15 students each year.
 As a member of the program, students get individualized attention and become acquainted with a small peer group of other Honors Students.
-In addition, the student with the most outstanding Honors Thesis in a given year is recognized with the Psychology Department's Feldman Cohen Award for distinguished Honors achievement.
+In addition, the student with the most outstanding Honors Thesis in a given year is recognized with the Psychology Department’s Feldman-Cohen Award for distinguished Honors achievement.